How to Turn On SMS on iPhone 17, 16, 15 (iOS 26 Guide)

-If your iPhone isn’t sending messages or keeps showing “Not Delivered,” you might need to enable SMS.
-SMS messages appear as green bubbles, and they’re used when iMessage (blue bubbles) isn’t available.
-This is important when texting Android users, during weak internet connection, or when Apple’s servers are down.
+If your iPhone isn’t sending messages or keeps showing “Not Delivered,” you may just need to turn on SMS.
+On iPhone, green bubbles mean SMS, while blue bubbles are iMessage.
+SMS is important when texting Android users, when your internet is weak, or if Apple’s iMessage service isn’t working.

 What Does “Send as Text Message” Do?